neuroverse-fm/neuropilot/README.md

 Sends the entire current file as context to Neuro, along with the file name and configured language.

-### Give Cookie
+## Further Info

-Gives a cookie to Neuro.
+This extension uses the [TypeScript/JavaScript SDK](https://github.com/AriesAlex/typescript-neuro-game-sdk) by [AriesAlex](https://github.com/AriesAlex).

 ## Debugging

 - Clone the repository
 - Run `npm install` in terminal to install dependencies
 - Run the `Run Extension` target in the Debug View.
 This will:
     - Start a task `npm: watch` to compile the code
     - Run the extension in a new VS Code window